-There are times when employees or workers will be entitled to a higher minimum wage rate, for example:
+There are times when employees or workers will be entitled to a higher minimum wage rate.
+For example, when:

-• if an apprentice turns 19, or finishes the first year of their current apprenticeship
+- an apprentice turns 19, and they've already finished the first year of their current apprenticeship

 The higher rate starts to apply from the next pay reference period after the increase.
 This means someone's pay might not go up straight away.